RMolania/RUVprps/README.md

 The key and novel contributions of RUVprps:

-\vspace{-1em}
-\begin{itemize}
-\item Comprehensive diagnostic and assessment tools for evaluating both biological and unwanted variation in RNA-seq data.
+Comprehensive diagnostic and assessment tools for evaluating both biological and unwanted variation in RNA-seq data.\\
-\item Robust strategies to identify sources of unwanted variation, even when such factors are unknown.
+Robust strategies to identify sources of unwanted variation, even when such factors are unknown.\\
-\item A fast and scalable implementation of RUV-III, enabling efficient normalization of large-scale datasets.
+A fast and scalable implementation of RUV-III, enabling efficient normalization of large-scale datasets.\\
-\item Novel unsupervised methods for identifying PRPS and negative control genes (NCGs), allowing greater flexibility and applicability to real-world datasets.
+Novel unsupervised methods for identifying PRPS and negative control genes (NCGs), allowing greater flexibility and applicability to real-world datasets.\\
-\item A normalization performance summary table, providing clear guidance to help users select the most appropriate normalization strategy.
+A normalization performance summary table, providing clear guidance to help users select the most appropriate normalization strategy.\\
-\end{itemize}

 The RUVIII-PRPS software package itself can be cited as: